Yoga For Women:

 4. Engage your ribcage, drawing your naval toward your spine.

-5. Holds will vary based on ability.
-Start with 5-10 seconds.
+5. Holds will vary based on ability, starting with 5-10 seconds.

 Fierce Pose/Chair Pose (Utkatasana)

-The fierce pose can be another great asana for women, as it helps with balance, stretches/aligns and helps strengthen the vertebral column as well as activates the glutes, thighs, calves and ankles.
+The fierce pose can be another great asana for women, as it helps with balance, stretches/aligns and helps strengthen the vertebral column.
+In addition, activates the glutes, thighs, calves and ankles.
 This yoga pose requires you to reach up toward the sky, stretching the shoulders and thorax.